rust-lang/rustc-dev-guide/src/diagnostics/making-diagnostics-translatable.md

 - One file where the diagnostic is emitted, typically by calling [Session::struct_span_err].
-- One file where the type representing the diagnostic, typically a `struct`, would be added.
+- One file where the type representing the migrated diagnostic, either a `struct` or an `enum`, will be added.
-  This would be in the `errors` module of the relevant rustc crate.
+  This is typically in a module named `errors` in the relevant compiler crate.
 - One file where the actual text of the diagnostic is located, located in a file named `locales/en-US.ftl`, relative to the root path of the relevant rustc crate.